stmar89/PolsAbVarFpCanLift/README.md

 - `ResidualReflexCondition(AVh,PHI)` : given an isogeny class AVh and a CM-type PHI returns whether PHI satisfies the residual reflex conditon (RRC).
 - `ResidualReflexCondition(AVh)` : given an isogeny class AVh returns the sequence of CM-types that satisfy RRC.

 Moreover there are the auxiliary intrinsics `RationalSplittingField`, `pAdicSplittingField`, `EmbeddingOfSplittingFields` and `ComplexRoots`.
-For the description of those and more details in general can be found in the file itself.
+For the description of those and more details in general, we refer to the file itself.

 In the file `examples.txt` there is the code for the examples in our paper.
 Such code is also intended as a guide on how to use the various functions and intrisics to compute isomorphism classes and principal polarizations.